 Day 8: Sedona

 On our last full day, we left plans open but intended to at least visit Slide Rock State Park.
 However, after breakfast outside at HP Café in Upper Sedona (delicious!), the kids begged and pleaded for us to just hang out at the pool all day.
 I was in and we out-voted Daddy.
 We shopped for a bit and then headed back to the hotel to suit up and start our lounging.
 A daybed had our name on it, and we piled in with our books and iPads.
-We ordered lunch and drinks, played in the pool and hot tub, and napped the day away - the best finale for our trip.
+We ordered lunch and drinks, played in the pool and hot tub, and napped the day away - the ultimate finale for our trip.

 Early evening, we ventured out to the Tlaquepaque Old Mexican Village for shopping and dinner.
 This outdoor market of art galleries and gift shops with cobblestone paths and stone archways is incredibly charming and lives up to its description of “The Art and Soul of Sedona.”
 Ava and I got lost wandering through the stores and pathways shopping for Christmas gifts.
 We watched as they set up for a wedding reception and were relieved when Daddy and Brady found us.
 We grabbed an un-noteworthy dinner at a pub there and headed back to bed.

-Before our drive, we had one last outdoor breakfast at Creekside Sedona.
+Before our two-hour drive, we had one last outdoor breakfast at Creekside Sedona.
 I hiked by myself back to the hotel to spend a few last moments with the Sedona vistas.
 Then it was back in the car for our drive to the airport and our flight home.
 Our hearts and minds were full of everything we had experienced, and our bodies were strong and tired from all our challenges.
 We were ready to get home to our furry dogs and our own beds.